 The Heart & Soul Charitable Fund provides funding to two outstanding meal programs feeding over 26,000 meals a year:

-The meal is a full course dinner - with soup from a local restaurant (Brasserie Julian).
+The meal is a full course dinner.
 Continuous coffee and tea service is provided and guests are served at their seats.
 We are able to serve a fabulous white table cloth meal for under $5.00 a person!

 Despite the strong volunteer participation, cost of food ingredients and related costs associated with the program (security, rent) continue to rise.
-Heart & Soul is the primary source of funds for this program.
+Heart & Soul is the primary source of funds for this program, but other organizations including OIS and corporate donors also provide funding to help keep our neighbors fed.

 - Most of the people who come to Friday Soup are not homeless.
 They can afford to pay rent, but can't always afford food especially towards the end of the month when Social Security funds have been depleted.